HariKrishna-Vydana/HariKrishna-Vydana.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am Hari Krishna Vydana, a passionate Conversational AI Researcher and Machine Learning enthusiast.
-Currently, I am serving as the Tech Lead – Voice AI at Telepathy AI Labs, where I work towords the development of Appointment.AI, an AI-powered system for seamless appointment scheduling systems.
+Currently, I am  a Tech Lead for Voice AI at Telepathy AI Labs, where I work towords the development of Appointment.AI, an AI-powered system for seamless appointment scheduling systems.
 My expertise spans ASR, Dialog Management, Agentic AI, Speech-to-Speech Translation, and Multimodal LLMs, among other areas.

 Prior to this job, I have worked at leading organizations like Huawei Technologies, Cerence, and University of Cambridge, where I have worked on various aspects of Conversational AI.
 My goal is to bridge cutting-edge research with impactful real-world applications that advance the future of conversational AI.